 - Each school has identified and designated a quarantine area where a student who is sick or becomes sick during practice can be isolated with a mask until he/she can be picked up.
-Staff caring for students must be masked. - For confirmed cases of COVID-19, the school will follow the KCSD Decision Tree and KY Medical Association Return to Activity Guidance for Middle School and High School Athletes, including the KHSAA Covid-19 Return to Play Form.
+Staff caring for students must be masked. - For confirmed cases of COVID-19, the school will follow the KCSD Decision Tree and KY Medical Association Return to Play Form.